 Besides being discomforted by the cold, babies might also reject the bassinet when unwell.
 Check for symptoms such as a sniffly nose, coughing, or others.
 Newborns also commonly experience trouble with gas or tummies, which can stop them from sleeping at night.
 In such cases, support your newborn in sleeping by alleviating the pain or their respiratory system.
 Sitting upright in a steamy bathroom will help your baby to reduce congestion.

-The startle reflex, also called the Moro reflex, is one of the main reasons infants have difficulty sleeping.
+Infants with sleep difficulties often have problems due to their startle reflex, which is also known as the Moro reflex.
+However, most infants will have outgrown this by six months old.
 If you’ve tried all sorts of solutions and your infant still sleeps for short periods, the reflex might be why the baby won’t sleep.
-However, most infants will have outgrown this by six months old.

 Why It Is Important For A Baby To Sleep In A Bassinet

 Babies’ safety and development rely heavily on where and how they sleep.
-Here I’ll discuss some reasons why it is important to have a bassinet for your baby:
+Here I’ll discuss some reasons why it is essential to have a bassinet for your baby:

 Safer For Your Baby

 If an infant falls asleep while being cradled in their parent’s arms, they may begin to rely on being held to remain asleep.
 When you use a bassinet for your baby’s naps and overnight sleep, they will start to form a connection between their bassinet and sleep.
-It will help your baby nod off quickly at night and soothe themselves back to sleep if they stir.
+When your baby wakes up at night, it will help them fall back asleep quickly.

 Benefits Of Having Your Baby Sleep In A Bassinet